astrowonk/dash_dataframe_table/README.md

-## Links in Dash Bootstrap dataframes
+## Dash Bootstrap tabels from dataframes with hyperlinks and conditional formatting

 I need to be able to easily create hyperlinks for a table from dataframe, the easiest way being based on another column in the same dataframe.
 This will wrap `column` in the link from `column_HREF` by default.
 You can specify a different suffix.